syedhasanarup/SW/README.md

 As a innovative firm Arup has opted to use the IoT to solve this problem and has chosen your team to get the job done.

 ###Fundamental requirements
 ##Part 2:
 ###Design and plan
 The first step in going to be figuring out how our solution is going to work,
 ###Purchasing parts
+What you need:

 ##Part 3:
 ###Software development
 Lets begin by writing some code!